salvatorecordiano/reveal-js-pubnub-remote-control-plugin/README.md

 # reveal.js PubNub Remote Control Plugin

 A plugin for [Reveal.js](https://github.com/hakimel/reveal.js) allowing to easily use [PubNub](https://www.pubnub.com/) API to advance through your slides.
-It allows automatically advances the slideshow to the next slide or fragment.
+It remotely allows advances the slideshow to the next slide or fragment.

 ## Installation